kliu9745/orie4580_finalproject/readme.md

 python simulation.py
 ```

-This will execute both simulation functions and display results including:
+This will execute both simulation functions and display CDF plots for TTFT and TBT distributions.

-- Mean and 95th percentile TTFT (Time To First Token)
-- Mean and 95th percentile completion times
-- Mean and 95th percentile TBT (Time Between Tokens)
-- GPU utilization
+You will see a series of windows open.
+Once you see one plot, exit out of the window and that will lead
+you to the next plot.
+There are 4 plots in total.
+The first two are the TTFT and TBT of Prefill-Priority,
-- CDF plots for TTFT and TBT distributions
+and the last two are the TTFT and TBT for Decode-Priority (Batching)

 ## Simulation Parameters